uucidl/uu.spdr/docs/index.md

 # SPDR

+Allow you to instrument code with traces.

+Copyright (C) 2012 Nicolas Léveillé <nicolas@uucidl.com>

 ## Description

 This library offers you a series of macros supported by a C-based implementation to introduce timed traces inside your code.
 They may be used to debug your program and its threads and overwise measure the performance of groups of operations.